(Updated March 2015)

 In pursuing its mission, Children’s Hospital’s actions will be guided by its values of honesty, integrity, fairness, and adherence to the rights of patients and the laws and regulations of this land.
 The purpose of this Code of Business Ethics and Conduct is to provide guidance to our employees and medical staff in the application of these values to our daily activities and interactions with our patients, third party payors, fellow employees, vendors, competitors, and government agencies.

-Children's Hospital has historically applied its values in all of its patient care and business activities.
-However, in recent years the health care environment has become so cold, so complex and confrontational that it is now beneficial to establish a formal Code of Business Ethics and Conduct.
+Children’s Hospital has historically applied its values in all of its patient care and business activities.
+However, in recent years the health care environment has become so complex that it is now beneficial to establish a formal Code of Business Ethics and Conduct.

 Management’s Responsibilities for Compliance

-The Compliance Plan includes: the adoption of this Code of Business Ethics and Conduct; the appointment of a Compliance Officer who reports to the President and CEO and the Patient Safety, Legal and Insurance Committee of the Board of Trustees; the establishment of a Compliance Committee to assist the Compliance Officer; the establishment of a mechanism for the reporting and investigation of suspected violations; the commitment of the resources reasonably necessary to educate Children's Hospital's employees on compliance matters; and the commitment of the resources reasonably necessary to enforce the Compliance Plan through employee evaluations and the Hospital's established disciplinary procedures.
+The Compliance Plan includes: the adoption of this Code of Business Ethics and Conduct; the appointment of a Compliance Officer; the establishment of a Compliance Committee to assist the Compliance Officer; the establishment of a mechanism for the reporting and investigation of suspected violations; the commitment of the resources reasonably necessary to educate Children’s Hospital’s employees on compliance matters; and the commitment of the resources reasonably necessary to enforce the Compliance Plan through employee evaluations and the Hospital’s established disciplinary procedures.

-- developing, coordinating and participating in educational and training programs that address corporate compliance issues;
+- developing, coordinating and participating in educational and training programs that address compliance issues;

-- conducting investigations of suspected violations of compliance policies and developing, implementing, and monitoring corrective measures;
+- overseeing the operation of Children’s Hospital compliance hotline, conducting investigations of suspected violations of compliance in a timely manner, and developing, implementing, and monitoring corrective measures;

 - monitoring human resources and medical staff functions to assure that the National Practitioner Data Bank and the Cumulative Sanction Report have been checked with respect to employees holding positions of substantial authority, medical staff members and significant independent contractors;

-- monitoring internal and external audits of compliance policies to reasonably assure compliance with applicable laws, rules and regulations; and
+- directing the internal monitoring and auditing processes to reasonably assure compliance with applicable laws, rules, regulations, and policies

 - developing, implementing, and maintaining policies and procedures for encouraging managers and employees to report suspected fraud or questionable activities without fear of reprisals or retaliations for good faith reporting.

-The Corporate Compliance Officer shall assemble a Corporate Compliance Committee consisting of individuals having the knowledge, expertise, and skills the Corporate Compliance Officer deems necessary to assist in the implementation, application and enforcement of the Code of Business Ethics and the Corporate Compliance Plan of Children's Hospital.
+The Compliance Officer shall assemble a Compliance Committee consisting of individuals having the knowledge, expertise, and skills the Compliance Officer deems necessary to assist in the implementation, application and enforcement of the Code of Business Ethics and the Compliance Plan of Children’s Hospital.

 Children’s Hospital fosters an environment that recognizes and upholds the basic rights of those entrusted in our care.
 (See Administrative Policy No.1, Rights and Responsibilities of Patients; Administrative Policy No. 51 Receiving and Responding to Patient Complaints; Grievance Process, and Administrative Policy No. 59 Ethics Committee,)